copenhagenjs-dk/meetup-slides/2025-06-Mar/index.md

 Find somebody you know the LEAST and learn:

-## Their name and what is something new they have learned about themselves in the last three months?
+## Their name and What they achieved this week? 🙂

 ---